All higher-dimensional Majumdar-Papapetrou black holes

 It can be shown that staticity of (\ref{gnc}), i.e. that $\xi$ is hypersurface orthogonal, is equivalent to the following conditions~\cite{Figueras:2011va}, \bea \partial_a f &=& \partial_\lambda (\lambda f) h_a - \lambda f \partial_\lambda h_a, \\ \partial_{[a} h_{b]} &=& h_{[a} \partial_\lambda(\lambda h_{b]}) \; . \eea Using the above results, (\ref{stat1}) can be written as $\partial_a f = \lambda v_a$ where $v_a := k_a \partial_\lambda (\lambda f)- f \partial_\lambda h_a$ is $C^0$ at the horizon.
 Evaluating this at $\lambda=0$ we immediately deduce that $f_0:=\mathring{f}$ is a constant on $S$, which must be non-negative (since $\xi$ is timelike for $\lambda>0$).
 Furthermore, it also follows that $\partial_a f$ is $C^1$ at the horizon.

 We are now in a position to consider the near-horizon limit of the Maxwell field.
 It is clear that the first term in (\ref{Fgnc}) has a well-defined near-horizon limit.
 For the second term, we can write $F_{ab}= \partial_{[a} h_{b]}/ (2 \sqrt{f}) = \lambda^2 k_{[a} F_{|\lambda| b]}$, where in the second equality we have used the staticity condition (\ref{stat2}) and the explicit expression for $F_{\lambda a}$ given earlier.
 Therefore, since by assumption $F_{\lambda a}$ is $C^0$ at the horizon, it now follows that the near-horizon limit of the Maxwell field (\ref{Fgnc}) is simply\footnote{This argument is valid even if $\mathring{f}=0$, in which case $F_{\lambda a}|_{\lambda=0}= \lim_{\lambda \to 0} k_a /\sqrt{f}$ is finite.} \be F_{\text{ NH}}=- \td ( \sqrt{f_0} \lambda \td v) \; . \ee Thus, despite our low regularity assumptions, the near-horizon limit of the Maxwell field still exists and we have a standard smooth near-horizon solution to the Einstein-Maxwell equations.
-We will assume that the constant $f_0$ is positive, since if $f_0=0$ the near-horizon Maxwell field vanishes and the horizon metric $\mathring{\gamma}_{ab}$ is Ricci flat, which is incompatible with the horizon topology theorems~\cite{Galloway:2011np}.
+Assumption 3 requires that the constant $f_0$ is positive, since if $f_0=0$ the near-horizon Maxwell field vanishes and the horizon metric $\mathring{\gamma}_{ab}$ is Ricci flat.

 Even though we assumed that $F$ is $C^0$ at the horizon, the above analysis shows that the tangential components of the electric field $(\iota_\xi F)_a= \partial_a ( \lambda \sqrt{f})$ are $C^1$ at the horizon (in fact $C^2$).
-Therefore, for simplicity we will also assume that the transverse component $(\iota_\xi F)_\lambda= \partial_\lambda( \lambda \sqrt{f})$, or equivalently the full electric field $\iota_\xi F$, is $C^1$ at the horizon.
-This is indeed the case for the known multi-black holes~\cite{Candlish:2007fh, Gowdigere:2014aca, Gowdigere:2014cqa}.
+Therefore, since assumption 2(b) asserts the full electric field $\iota_\xi F$ is $C^1$, this reduces to requiring that the transverse component $(\iota_\xi F)_\lambda= \partial_\lambda( \lambda \sqrt{f})$ is $C^1$ at the horizon.
 It then follows that $f$ is $C^1$ at the horizon.
+In particular, this guarantees the existence of a well-defined first order correction to the near-horizon geometry as in~\cite{Li:2015wsa, Li:2018knr}, which will be helpful below.